 Working in groups of three or four, compile a list of the ways in which the counselling relationship differs from other helping relationships.
 These other relationships might include nursing, social work, medicine and church ministry, though there are probably others you can think of.
-What are the conflicts of interest which might exist within any of these other relationships?
-How might counselling skills training help people in these professional roles?
+What conflicts of interest could exist within any of these other relationships?
+How may counselling skills training help people in these professional roles?